Eugene32/Social-Network-API/README.md

 Social Network API using MongoDB

 ### Description:
-This is an REST API for a social network that uses a NoSQL database (MongoDB) implement via Mongoose ODM to create a schema.
-MongoDB is the best choices for such social application in order to accomodate large amount of data as well as its flexibility.
+This is an REST API for a social network that uses a NoSQL database (MongoDB) implemented via Mongoose ODM to create a schema.
+MongoDB is one of the best choices for such social application in order to accomodate large amount of data as well as its flexibility.

 ### Technologies:
 - Node Express.js